View Source Bonfire.Common.Text (Bonfire v0.9.11-social-beta.6)

 1

-Extracts text from safe or regular content.
+Extracts plain text from HTML content.

 Examples